meetqy/rao-pics/README-EN.md

 ## Contribution

-We welcome anyone interested in helping to improve RaoPics.
+We welcome anyone interested in helping to improve Rao.Pics.
 If you want to contribute, there are several ways to participate:

 - Bug fixes: If you find a bug, please create a pull request with a clear description of the problem and the solution.
 Quick entry => [🐞 Submit Bug](https://github.com/meetqy/rao-pics/issues/new?assignees=&labels=Bug&projects=&template=bug_report.yml&title=bug%3A+)

-- Improvements: Do you have any ideas to improve RaoPics?
+- Improvements: Do you have any ideas to improve Rao.Pics?
 Please create an issue first to discuss why this improvement is needed.
 Quick entry => [🛠 Feature Request](https://github.com/meetqy/rao-pics/issues/new?assignees=&labels=%E2%9C%A8+enhancement&projects=&template=feature_request.yml&title=feat%3A+)

 ## Build